prism-pdp/prism-go/README.md

-# dpduado-go
+# prism-go

 ## Description

-dpduado-go is a Go project for dpduado.
+prism-go is a Go project for prism.

 ## Tips for developers

 ### Go bindings

-This project uses Go bindings created in [dpduado-sol][link:dpduado-sol].
+This project uses Go bindings created in [prism-sol][link:prism-sol].
 If you update solidity codes, you should copy the Go bindings of updated codes to `sol` directory.

 ### Testing